ogobrecht/ogobrecht.com/content/posts/2021/console/index.md

 2. replace `%n` with new lines (line feed character)
 3. replace all occurrences of `%s` in positional order with the corresponding parameters with sys.utl_lms.format_message - see also the [Oracle docs](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/UTL_LMS.html#GUID-88FFBFB6-FCA4-4951-884B-B0275BD5DF44)

-I personally am very reluctant to type `dbms_output.put_line`.
+I personally am very reluctant to type `sys.dbms_output.put_line`.
 Console does write to a log table with all the log methods, but actually the word console suggests that we can also write directly to the server output, right?
 For that we have the procedure `print`:

 ```sql
 console.print('A message');